 Q: Is my Old Age Security pension taxable?

-Q: Is my pension affected if I move into a senior living residence?
+Q: Will my pension be reduced if I move into a private seniors' residence (RPA)?